It appears that I have accidentally joined the Fun Police and become a Helicopter Mother.

 Every game carries with it the possibility of injury, whether physical or psychological.
 Every bike ride requires a paramedic on standby.
 I see danger and villainy in each and every corner of the Vale.

 Now I know that part of being a parent is really empowering your children to explore their physicality and learn about risk and boundaries through play and exploration but it’s really difficult, isn’t it, to stand back sometimes and let them go.
+As a helicopter mother, you are permanently in orbit just in case of drama.

-The latest bruise or scratch usually produces the sage pronouncement from the hubby – “you wait till we take the stabilisers off their bikes” as if this is akin to taking up sky diving or some other generally sponsored way of trying to meet your maker a bit earlier than planned.
+The latest bruise or scratch usually produces the sage pronouncement from the hubby – “you wait till we take the stabilisers off their bikes” as if this is akin to taking up skydiving or some other generally sponsored way of trying to meet your maker a bit earlier than planned.

-Alright, I admit it – I’m am a little risk averse.
+Alright, I admit it – I’m am a little risk-averse.
 And I’m going to have to get braver or I’m going to be duller than a wet weekend in, well anywhere in Britain at the moment.
-At least the kids are having swimming lessons now so walking by large puddles is less heart stopping (you can drown in just a few inches of water, you know).
+At least the kids are having swimming lessons now so walking by large puddles is less heart-stopping (you can drown in just a few inches of water, you know).

 Surfing (like the gear rather than the water), bungee jumping (prefer making one of those large bouncy balls out of rubber bands), skiing (once went down our local hill on a roasting tray during a snowy spell) and skydiving (you are joking, aren’t you?) are not activities that grab me.
 Paintballing looks like it hurts and those “Go Ape” type adventure centres are my idea of hell.
 I do go swimming although when I take my glasses off it tends to be a while before I find the pool.